-Capron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Capron does not have a public transit system used by locals to get to and from work.

 The education level of Capron citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.83% of adults 25 and older in Capron have a college degree.

 The per capita income in Capron in 2010 was $25,856, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $103,424 for a family of four.
 However, Capron contains both very wealthy and poor people as well.